 There’s no job and no tangible instructions on how to build a real online business.
 Period.

 And this is why everyone who joins is encouraged to ‘call their coach’.
-Who in reality is a pushy telemarketer, who’s sole objective is getting you to buy more stuff.
+Who in reality is a pushy telemarketer, whose sole objective is getting you to buy more stuff.

 The most alarming part about this is that any money spent over the phone is almost impossible to get back.
 So those who fall for this lose out for good.